cloudflare/cloudflare-docs/content/ddos-protection/tcp-protection/rule-settings.md

 ## Burst sensitivity

-The rule sensitivity to short-term bursts in the packet rate.
-A low sensitivity means that bigger spikes in the packet rate may trigger a mitigation action.
-A high sensitivity means that smaller spikes in the packet rate may trigger a mitigation action.
+The burst sensitivity is the rule's sensitivity to short-term bursts in the packet rate:

+* A low sensitivity means that bigger spikes in the packet rate may trigger a mitigation action.
+* A high sensitivity means that smaller spikes in the packet rate may trigger a mitigation action.

 ## Rate sensitivity

-The rule sensitivity to the sustained packet rate.
-A low sensitivity means that higher sustained packet rates can trigger a mitigation action.
-A high sensitivity means that lower sustained packet rates may trigger a mitigation action.
+The rate sensitivity is the rule's sensitivity to the sustained packet rate:

+* A low sensitivity means that higher sustained packet rates can trigger a mitigation action.
+* A high sensitivity means that lower sustained packet rates may trigger a mitigation action.
 A high sensitivity offers increased protection, but you may get more false positives (that is, mitigated packets that belong to legitimate traffic).